critterandguitari/Kaleidoloop-Manual/manual.md

 1. Download the flasher program to your computer: https://www.balena.io/etcher/
 1. Power down Kaleidoloop.
 Disconnect the USB-C cable.
-1. Locate the thin slit in the rear of the enclosure (between the USB-C port and the USB 3.0 port.)
+1. Locate the thin slit in the rear of the enclosure (between the USB-C port and the USB-A port.)
+This is the microSD card slot.
-1. Eject the microSD card: Use a pin, paperclip, guitar pick, or another microSD card to first press the black microSD card in, then let spring out gently.
+1. Eject the microSD card: Use a flathead screwdriver, paperclip, guitar pick, or similar tool to first press the black microSD card in, then let spring out gently.
 1. Insert microSD into your computer (you may need an adapter or card reader)
 1. Use the Etcher program to burn the OS file on to the SD Card.
 When Etcher is finished your computer may display a message similar to 'This disk is not readable.'
 This message is normal and you may click 'Eject' to proceed.
 1. Remove the microSD card from your computer and reinsert it in Kaleidoloop.
 Make sure that the microSD card is going into the socket on the circuit board, as it is easy to drop it into the device.
 If you can wiggle it a lot, it probably is not in socket.
 Use the same tool to press it in until you hear/feel a 'click.'